 Human resources are critically important to organisational success and increasingly a qualification in Human Resource Management is considered essential for those seeking a career in the area.
 This four year degree programme provides a specialist education in Human Resource Management, leading to a comprehensive understanding of its strategic and operational roles.
 In addition to the focus on Human Resource Management knowledge and skills, the course provides a broad-based business management education.
 Participants will gain a thorough understanding of human resources within a business environment both nationally and internationally.
 They will develop key skills in analysis, communication, leadership and decision-making, as well as personal skills and flexibility

-People Resourcing and Reward, People Management Practice, Design and Delivery of Training and Finance for non-financal managers.
+People Resourcing and Reward, People Management Practice, Design and Delivery of Training and Finance for non-financial managers.

-Ethics and Corporate Governance, International HRM, Corporate Finance, Strategic Management for HRM, Group Research Project
+Ethics and Corporate Governance, Performance Management, International HRM, Strategic Management for HRM, Dissertation

 (*) indicates single semester module.